rebeccajohns/rockPaperScissors_Adv/README.md

 Your manager will be grading your capability on this project based on [this rubric](/assessment.md).

 ##How to Submit
-The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to your repo at the project submission link found in the header of the Daily Session Document (bit.ly/ScriptEd).**
+The final code for this project must be pushed back up to your repo on GitHub.

 To push to GitHub run the following commands in your terminal:
 `git status`